 Night Photography Settings

 work on night photography.
-From those that offer us information about the sunrise and its position, the phases of the moon or those that help us to calculate the hyperlocal.
+From those that offer us information about the sunrise and its position, the phases of the moon, or those that help us to calculate the hyperlocal.

 Star Photography Settings

-Twilight (and not the movie) is the interval before sunrise or after sunset, during which the sky appears dimly lit, softly, and where the colors of the sky move away from the usual blue of the day, which in photographic terms is truly an undiscovered treasure.
+Twilight (and not the movie) is the interval before sunrise or after sunset, during which the sky appears dimly lit, softly, and where the colors of the sky move away from the usual blue of the day, which in photographic terms, is truly an undiscovered treasure.

 This twilight phenomenon occurs by illuminating the upper layers of the atmosphere in a much less perpendicular way.
 We collect details: When?
-At sunrise, sunset or in the so-called “blue hour”
+At sunrise, sunset, or in the so-called “blue hour.”

 Use of closed diaphragms: f8, f11 to f22 or f32 (remember that at the extremes f22 or f32 the lenses tend to lower their quality a lot)

-If the exposure time is very short, a tripod is not usually needed, but as in almost all landscape photography, its use is recommended to minimize possible jitter.
+If the exposure time is short, a tripod is not usually needed, but as in almost all landscape photography, its use is recommended to minimize possible jitter.

 When?
 From dusk, all night, and dawn.

-Use of closed diaphragms as well: usually between f8 and f16, the latter being a good starting point.By using very closed apertures, we obtain photographs with a great depth of field.
-Where practically the entire scene is in focus.
+Use closed diaphragms as well: usually between f8 and f16, the latter being a good starting point.
+We obtain photographs with a great depth of field by using very closed apertures where practically the entire scene is in focus.

 Long exposure times (1 “to 30” is typical).Use of neutral density filters to achieve longer exposure times.
-It is usually easy to focus with the autofocus.
-The lowest possible ISO of the camera is usually used (100 or 200) although in many cases we can use high ISOs to highlight certain details of the scene.
+It is usually easy to focus with autofocus.
+The lowest possible ISO of the camera is generally used (100 or 200), although in many cases, we can use high ISOs to highlight specific details of the scene.

 But what if there was no light pollution?
-Well, in Engadget Foto they explain it to us.
+Well, in Engadget Foto, they explain it to us.